 Good Market Mobile App

-Good Market is a medium scale grocery franchise based in the United States.
-Although their customer satisfaction ratings have remained relatively constant over the last 4 years, their market share has decreasing by 8% each year.
-If they continue at this rate for another year or two, they’ll be forced to shut their doors.
-Good Market believes that if they allow their customers to shop and buy their products online, they can expand their customer base and market share.
-The Good Market app is a shopping tool that helps customers quickly and easily shop and purchase their groceries online, and then have them delivered promptly at little to no cost.
+This is a personal project completed through DesignLab, with a fictitious client, Good Market.
+My role in the project began after Good Market conducted some market and user research, and defined their problem and goal.
+The problem is that though Good Market's customer satisfaction ratings had remained relatively constant over the last 4 years, their market share had been decreasing by 8% each year.
+Good Market believed that if they allowed their customers to shop and buy their products online, they could expand their customer base and market share.
+The goal of Good Market was to create their own app that helps customers quickly and easily shop and purchase their groceries online, and then have them delivered promptly at little to no cost.

 Role: User Experience Designer, User Interface Designer